Save up to 25% on selected cottages

 En-suite cloakroom: with hand basin and WC.

-Bedroom 2: Good-sized room with twin beds, bedside table and lamp, hairdryer, chest of drawers and a large built-in wardrobe.
+Bedroom 2: Good-sized room with twin beds, bedside table and lamp, hairdryer, two chest of drawers and a large built-in wardrobe.

 En-suite bathroom: with corner shower cubicle, wash hand basin, heated towel rail and WC.